Prince Harry Reportedly Thought The Royal Family Didn’t ‘Welcome’ Or ‘Protect’ Meghan Markle

 In Scotland today, The Duke of Sussex and Travalyst have hosted a summit to launch their next phase of work, putting communities first, with a mission to create a more sustainable tourism industry. • “We are a coalition of partners with a shared goal to transform the future of tourism and travel for everyone – to give people access to better information and ensure the future development of tourism positively supports the destinations that the industry relies on, and that their communities depend on.
 We believe travel is a good thing.
 It is the heart of human experience, of cultural connections and of new friendships.” – The Duke of Sussex Travalyst is working to build a future where people are able to take holidays and trips that have social, environmental and economic benefits to communities and destinations built in.
 There is an increasing desire for these types of trips – and we want to make them a reality for everyone.
 At today’s summit in Edinburgh, representatives from across the Scottish tourism sector discussed the need to encourage and incentivise sustainable practices across the supply chain, in a way that meets the needs of consumers who want more clarity on how to choose more sustainable options.
 Image © PA / SussexRoyal

-Ultimately, reporting suggests that the queen decided to keep Harry and Meghan from using the term in order to hold to her principle that royal family members should not be able to use their titles for personal profit.
+Ultimately, reporting suggests that the queen decided to keep Harry and Meghan from using their title in order to hold to her principle that royal family members should not be able to use their titles for personal profit.
 According to Vanity Fair, the queen is hoping to have the whole affair over as quickly as possible for the sake of the monarchy.

 Harry, meanwhile, has made his first public appearance since the news broke that he would be dropping his royal title.
 According to The Daily Mail, Harry spoke at the Travalyst Sustainable Tourism Summit in Edinburgh, Scotland, and asked that he be introduced as simply “Harry.”
 The decision to go by only his first name could signal how Harry wants to be addressed permanently now that he’s separated from the royal family.
 It’s also an indication that neither he nor Meghan is actively using their HRH titles.